mariamtee/StaffRetentionAnalyst/README.md

 Transparent Promotions: Establish transparent promotion processes that reward merit and dedication, ensuring all employees have equal opportunities for career advancement.

 In conclusion, addressing talent loss at The Augustin Group is vital to the company's success and growth.
 By using data-driven insights, the company can implement effective measures to improve employee retention, foster a healthier workplace environment, and achieve higher levels of productivity and organizational success.

+**Disclaimer:** all names used in this analysis are fictional, data set downloaded from reliable training platform.